 Note

-From 1 July 2010, where an individual receives FTB for a child and the same child is recognised in a child support assessment, a care determination made by the Secretary (responsible for FTB decisions) is also recognised in the individual's child support assessment.
+Where an individual receives FTB for a child and the same child is recognised in a child support assessment, a care determination made by the Secretary (responsible for FTB decisions) is also recognised in the individual's child support assessment.
 Similarly, if a care determination is made by the Child Support Registrar (responsible for child support decisions) in relation to the same individual and child, it will also be used to assess the individual's eligibility for, and rate of, FTB (2.1.1.50).

 Summary